ACNP Honorific Awards

 • How long have you known the candidate and in what capacity?

-• Describe contribution of candidate to their field, focusing on impact, innovation, depth and maturity of the work.
+• Describe contribution of candidate to their field, focusing on impact, innovation, depth, and maturity of the work.

-2. NIH style bio sketch or equivalent (no more than five pages), with the personal statement written to explain cumulative, integrated impact of the candidate’s body of work. *Nominees to list ongoing and recently completed grants/projects that they would like to highlight in their biosketch or equivalent.
+2. NIH style bio sketch or equivalent (no more than five pages). *Nominees to list ongoing and recently completed grants/projects that they would like to highlight in their biosketch or equivalent.

-3. OPTIONAL Text Field: Any additional metrics not included in the biosketch.
+4. OPTIONAL Text Field: Any additional metrics not included in the biosketch.

 *Nominators will ask the nominee to provide their Biosketch and assist with compiling the required metrics.
 Individuals who believe that they meet the qualifications for the award are encouraged to request a nomination from an ACNP member.
+Nomination of women and individuals from historically excluded groups is highly encouraged.

 Click here to view previous award winners.